 \subsection{The SiV ground state}

-The molecular structure of the SiV center has a $D_{3d}$ point group symmetry with a high-symmetry axis aligned along the crystal axis $\langle 111 \rangle$, which is assumed to lie along ${\bf e}_z$ in what follows.
+\pr{The SiV center is an anisotropic defect in diamond with a $D_{3d}$ point group symmetry and a high-symmetry axis aligned along the crystal axis $\langle 111 \rangle$}, which is assumed to lie along ${\bf e}_z$ in what follows.
 We are solely interested in the electronic ground state of this center, which is represented by an unpaired hole of spin $S = 1/2$ in two degenerate orbital states $|e_x\rangle$ and $|e_y\rangle$.
-In the presence of intrinsic strain and an external magnetic field, ${\bf B}_{\rm ext}(t)={\bf B}+ \mathcal{B}(t) \cos(\omega_d t){\bf e}_x$, the Hamiltonian for the ground state manifold reads~\cite{Goss1996, Hepp2014, HeppThesis}
+In the presence of intrinsic strain and an external magnetic field, ${\bf B}_{\rm ext}(t)={\bf B}+ \mathcal{B}(t) \cos(\omega_d t){\bf e}_x$, the Hamiltonian for the ground state manifold reads